More than the absence of conflict

 The Hebrew word shalom — the Old Testament's richest word for peace — does not simply mean "no fighting."
 It carries the idea of completeness, wholeness, flourishing, and wellness in every dimension of life.
 When the Bible talks about peace, it is talking about the comprehensive well-being of a person or community under God's care.
 It is closer to "thriving" than to "calm."

 Jesus said "Peace I leave with you, my peace I give unto you: not as the world giveth" (John 14:27).
 The world's peace is circumstantial — it depends on things going well.
 God's peace is given in the midst of storms, not instead of them.
-These 28 KJV Bible verses about peace explore what that looks like.
+These 31 Bible verses about peace explore what that looks like.
 Study them with full context in the Clarity Edition inside Covenant Path.

 The most impactful Bible verses about peace